What would you do with Lettering parts on your logo designs?

 What is the Wilcom esa embroidery font?
 And how to use it?

 Wilcom ESA font is a set of specific alphabet which created by users and saved into their Wilcom software as a Wilcom standard font.
 This ESA font, then, can be used with full functions, like standard fonts free supplied by Wilcom.
+(You can learn how to create this kind of font here if you are interested.)

 If the ESA fonts are made by experienced digitizers, they are very good embroidery fonts for digitizing, even better than the available Wilcom standard fonts.